zamrokk/JavaCDDDocumentation/README.md

 	}
 ```

-We are building a DeployRequest and the registrar is submitting it to the peer (the SDK signing under the hood)
+We are building a DeployRequest and the registrar is submitting it to the peer (the SDK is signing under the hood)
 Finally we return the chaincodeID that needs to be used later

 ## Queries